K1utzer/Chess.com-bot/README.md

 Search for a game.
 When found, start the bot.

-It will show you the best moves for you by standard.
+It will show the best moves by standard.
 You can check the "auto mouse control" checkbox if you want the bot to make your move.